Aditi090905/book-slott/README.md

 ## About Me

-I am Aditi Sharma a second year student pursuing Computer SCience Engineering with highly psssion about tech and  technology
+I am Aditi Sharma a second year student pursuing Computer science Engineering with highly passion about tech and  technology

 ### Connect with me :